-We will do it in a land of ancient myths.
+It will be an honour for us to welcome you in our land.
+It is a land of ancient myths.
 The great island beyond the Pillars of Hercules, the birthplace of Sea Peoples, the realm of Hesperides beyond Ocean in the far west of the ancient world, the place of exile of Daedalus, Sardinia is situated in the middle of the western Mediterranean Sea.

 It is an island that strikes inhabitants and visitors with its incomparable natural beauties, millennia-long history and unique traditions, language and culture.